Solar Modules for Homes and Properties

 Solar modules for homes and properties – which way to face?

 For maximum daily input, solar modules should face directly into the sun at mid-day: due North or due South.
 This is not always feasible, but the loss is not appreciable.
 Even if facing away from the sun at midday, you will still have worthwhile input.
 If in such situations (and you have room) simply add more solar modules.
 Their cost now is so low it will not cost much more.

 Most books and articles advise to tilt them at the same angle as your latitude (e.g about 33 degrees for Sydney, Australia).
-Errors of 10 or so degrees make little difference in that yearly total.
-It is, however, possible to increase winter input (at the expense of summer input) by tilting the modules more upright.
+Errors of 10 or so degrees, however, make little difference in the yearly total.
+It is possible to increase winter input (at the expense of summer input) by tilting the modules more upright.
 Likewise, increasing summer input by having them closer to flat.
 At one time some people had them adjustable – but this is rarely feasible (or safe) if roof-mounted.
 But here again, if space is available, simply add solar capacity.
 This may require a larger solar regulator – it cannot ‘overload’ the existing regulator but it blocks current input in excess of its maximum rating.

 The minimum capacity you need varies according to your energy usage, your location and the time of year.
 See our article How much solar energy -where and when